seed-labs/seed-emulator/examples/04-dns-misc/README.md

 In this setup, we will need these layers:

-- The `Base` layer provides the base of the simulation; it describes what hosts belong to what autonomous system and how hosts are connected with each other.
+- The `Base` layer provides the base of the emulation; it describes what hosts belong to what autonomous system and how hosts are connected with each other.
 - The `Routing` layer acts as the base of other routing protocols. `Routing` layer (1) installs BIRD internet routing daemon on every host with router role, (2) provides lower-level APIs for manipulating BIRD's FIB (forwarding information base), adding new protocols, etc., and (3) setup proper default route on non-router role hosts to point to the first router in the network.
 - The `Ebgp` layer provides API for setting up intra-AS BGP peering.
-- The `DomainNameService` layer provides APIs and tools for hosting domain name servers in the simulation.
+- The `DomainNameService` layer provides APIs and tools for hosting domain name servers in the emulation.
 - The `DomainNameCachingService` layer provides tools for hosting a local caching domain name server.
 - The `Dnssec` layer works with the `DomainNameService` layer to enable DNSSEC support.
 - The `WebService` layer provides API for install `nginx` web server on hosts.
 - The `CymruIpOriginService` hosts the `cymru.com` zone.
-Team Cymru provides a way to look up the origin ASN of any given IP address by DNS; the service is used by various network utilities like `traceroute` and `mtr`, which we will be using in the simulator to check routes.
+Team Cymru provides a way to look up the origin ASN of any given IP address by DNS; the service is used by various network utilities like `traceroute` and `mtr`, which we will be using in the emulator to check routes.
 The service works by hosting the zone `origin.asn.cymru.com`; for example, try `dig TXT '0.0.230.128.origin.asn.cymru.com'`.
-In the simulator, this layer collects all networks in the simulation and creates the zone in the DNS layer.
+In the emulator, this layer collects all networks in the emulation and creates the zone in the DNS layer.
 - The `ReverseDomainNameService` creates the `in-addr.arpa.` zone (i.e., the reverse IP zone).
-All IP addresses on any node in the simulation will be given a reverse DNS record like `nodename-netname.nodetype.asn.net`.
+All IP addresses on any node in the emulation will be given a reverse DNS record like `nodename-netname.nodetype.asn.net`.

-We will use the defualt renderer and compiles the simulation to docker containers.
+We will use the defualt renderer and compiles the emulation to docker containers.

 Once the classes are imported, initialize them: